vebrovski/cobalt/comments and reviews.md

 ### Reply to comments rating

 This is tricky with core Cobalt since it doesn't have this deep integration for Cobalt - Types as comments.
 You can hack core if you want.
 I think `com_cobalt/views/record/tmpl/default_comments.php` is the file you are looking for.
+EDIT: see bellow Cobalt - Built in comments for Cobalt - Types as comments.

 But there is a kind of workaround with **Built in comments**.
 I will be making example for 1 reply only (just like JED has).